oharaandrew314/TinkerTime/README.md

 - Will now delete old images and zip when updating or deleting mods
 - Module Manager to be considered an updateable (but permanent) mod
 - Simplify Tinker Time Updater
+- Fixed an issue where a module with a dependent mod would not be disabled even if the dependent mod was disabled

 v0.7
 - KerbalStuff Mod Support